U.S. National-Security Adviser In U.A.E. To Discuss 'Regional Security'

-U.S. national-security adviser John Bolton says he has arrived in the United Arab Emirates (U.A.E.) for talks on "regional security matters."
+U.S. national-security adviser John Bolton has said that Iran was "almost certainly" behind attacks on oil tankers off the coast of the United Arab Emirates (U.A.E.) earlier this month.

-Bolton tweeted on May 28 that he had "just landed" in the U.A.E., adding that he was "looking forward to meeting with our Emirati allies tomorrow to discuss important and timely regional security matters.”

-Bolton’s visit comes amid heightened tension between Iran and the United States and its allies in the Persian Gulf.
+Bolton, speaking to reporters on May 29 in Abu Dhabi, the capital of U.A.E., said the vessels were attacked by "naval mines almost certainly from Iran."

 Washington, a close ally of Iran's regional rivals Saudi Arabia and the U.A.E., blamed Tehran for an attack on oil tankers in the Gulf earlier this month.

+A five-nation team of experts that has American members is investigating the May 12 attacks, which damaged four vessels, including two Saudi oil tankers, in the Sea of Oman off the U.A.E. emirate of Fujairah.

+Bolton also said there was a failed attack recently on the Saudi oil-port city of Yanbu, the terminus point of Saudi Arabia's east-west pipeline, adding that he suspected Iran was behind the failed attack, but did not elaborate.

-And Saudi Arabia accused Tehran of ordering drone strikes on oil installations in the kingdom that was claimed by Yemen's Shi'ite Huthi rebels.
+Saudi Arabia has accused Tehran of ordering drone strikes on the east-west pipeline and other oil installations in the kingdom that were claimed by Yemen's Iran-backed Shi'ite Huthi rebels.

 Iranian officials have denied the accusations.